 - Quality of sleep

 - Amount of sleep

 Sleep difficulties are linked to both physical and emotional problems.
 Sleep problems can both contribute to or exacerbate mental health conditions and can be a symptom of other mental health conditions.
 About one-third of adults report insomnia symptoms and 6-10 percent meet the criteria for insomnia disorder.

-Learn more about lifestyle choices that will promote and not harm sleep, (See Treatment and Self Help) rather than taking medication for sleep.
+You can consider alternatives and lifestyle choices that will promote and not harm sleep, see Treatment and Self Help, rather than taking medication for sleep.
 Over-the-counter medications for sleep generally contain antihistamines.
 These may leave you feeling drowsy and may interfere with memory and attention.

 Sleep disorder specialists should be consulted in cases of significant daytime sleepiness, persistent insomnia and disturbed behavior during sleep.
 Referral to a sleep disorder specialist is also appropriate for evaluation of breathing-related sleep disorders.

 Persistent daytime sleepiness can be debilitating or even dangerous.
 Daytime sleepiness can be caused by a number of issues, including self-medication with either stimulants or depressants; inadequate sleep at night; breathing-related sleep disorders, such as obstructive sleep apnea, narcolepsy or cataplexy; or psychiatric illnesses like depression.
 Excessive daytime sleepiness should be evaluated by a sleep disorders specialist.

 Wine and other alcoholic beverages may enable someone to fall asleep more quickly, but as the alcohol is metabolized, the sleeper may experience rebound insomnia during the middle of the night.
 Also, if the sleeper has sleep apnea or a tendency to sleep apnea, the use of alcohol and other depressants may worsen this condition.